-Currently a local resident and business owner in Port Moody, Eran Even has lived, studied and worked in communities around Canada, Europe, Israel and the Peoples Republic of China.
-He brings a breadth of experience and expertise to the TriCities with his full service Chinese medical clinic, Rocky Point Wellness.
+Currently a local resident and business owner in Port Moody, Eran Even has lived, studied and worked in communities around Canada, Europe, Israel and the Peoples Republic of China, and brings a breadth of experience and expertise to the TriCities, where he has practiced for several years.

-In 2003, Dr. Even graduated from the prestigious five-year Chinese medical program at the Shang Hai Traditional Chinese Medicine College in Vancouver and spent the following year interning with local Traditional Chinese Medical (TCM) doctors.
-That same year, he began studying the Chinese language, both privately and at Langara College.
+In 2003, Dr. Even graduated from the five-year Chinese medical doctoral program at the Shang Hai Traditional Chinese Medicine College in Vancouver and spent the following couple years interning with local Traditional Chinese Medical (TCM) doctors.
+That same year, he began studying the Chinese language, both privately and through Langara College.

 Recognizing the importance of integrating his Western learning with experience in the East, and armed with his newly acquired language skills, Dr. Even travelled to the Peoples Republic of China in 2005.
-Here he completed graduate training, completely in Chinese, at the Beijing University of Chinese Medicine.
-Dr.Even continued to mentor under one of China’s great acupuncturists, Dr. Yu Lan Bai, an internal medicine specialist and an expert in abdominal acupuncture.
-Eran has also pursued extensive training in auricular (ear) acupuncture.
+There he completed graduate training, completely in Chinese, at the Běijīng University of Chinese Medicine.
+Dr.Even continued to mentor under one of China’s great acupuncturists, Dr. Yǔ Lán-Bái, an internal medicine specialist and an expert in abdominal acupuncture.
+In addition, Eran also pursued extensive training in the European model of auricular (ear) acupuncture.

 In 2015 Eran completed his studies in Classical Chinese medicine through the Institute of Classics in East Asian Medicine in Portland, Oregon, earning the designation of Diplomate in Canonical Chinese Medicine.